-This is a guide to check if SmartBrake fitts your bike, and what kind of SmartBrake kit you should get.
+This is a guide to check if SmartBrake fits your bike, and what kind of SmartBrake kit you should get.

 Smart Brake can be delivered with rim brakes, Magura HS11 which is fitted with two screws, one at each side of the wheel at the fork.
-The other mounting alternative that some rim brakes uses is one screw fitted at the center over the wheel.
-If your bike doesn’t have the possibility to mount the rim brake at the fork with two screws, then we are sorry to don’t have an alternative for you.
-Smart Brake would not fit your bike.
+The other mounting alternative that some rim brakes uses, is one screw fitted at the center over the wheel.
+If your bike does not have the possibility to mount the rim brake at the fork with two screws, then we do not have an alternative for you.
+Smart Brake will not fit your bike.

 Smart Brake can be delivered with disc brakes, Tektro Auriga twin caliper for trikes who need mirrored calipers.
 For single-wheel braking, Smart Brake is delivered with Magura MT2/MT Sport.
-All calipers fitts your bike and rotor – commonly named disc.
+All calipers fits your bike and rotor – commonly named disc.
 Rotors are made in different sizes (160, 180, 203mm).
-A larger rotor will provide you with more braking force, which we in some cases might suggest adding with some wheel sizes when purchasing Smart Brake.
+A larger rotor will provide you with more braking force (20-30% more torque going from 180mm to 203mm).

 Smart Brake Kits

-Smart Brake is purchased in different kits named as a “number” times a “number”, (ex.
+Smart Brake is purchased in different kits named as a “number of Brake Units” times “number of Remotes”, (ex.
 1×2).
-The first number represents the amount of Brake Units.
-The second number is the number of brake remotes.
-Within all kits, you have the possibility to choose your preferred caliper and remotes for your need.
+For all kits, you have the possibility to choose your preferred caliper and type of remotes for your need.

 How many Brake Units do I need?

 One Brake Unit has a certain amount of force it can provide to the caliper.
-But this force alone is not enough to provide an answer to breaking distance.
-The total weight of the user and the application, what kind of brake caliper (disc or rim brake), wheel/rotor size, and how many wheels a Smart Brake shall reduce the speed at on a given speed (normally 25km/h) are all very important factors.
+But this force alone is not enough to provide an answer to braking distance.
+The total weight of the user and the application, what kind of brake caliper (disc or rim brake), wheel/rotor size, and how many wheels the Smart Brake shall be applied on.
 This will give an estimate of braking distance in a perfect scenario.
 It is important to know that these factors are in ideal conditions and that weather, mounting, wear and tear of braking pads and oil in the hose will affect the braking distance.

-Make a interactive list according to waight, original mounting, wheel/rotor.
+Make a interactive list according to weight, original mounting, wheel/rotor.